 The Curriculum & Instruction: Special Education graduate program at Florida State prepares educators and related service professionals to identify and apply evidence-based practices.
-As a student here, you’ll conduct research in special education and related areas while enjoying close mentorship from our faculty.
-Designed for existing teachers, this program particularly helps those individuals who desire to enter special education teacher roles.
+As a student here, you’ll be immersed in special education and related areas while enjoying close mentorship from our faculty.
+Designed for working professionals, graduates are prepared to put theory into practice.

 Within the Special Education program, we offer master’s, specialist, and doctoral degrees.
 In the master’s program, you can specialize in: